 Fishing in Paynesville

 For those that love to cast a line, it can be done of any of the beaches, jetties or from a boat.
-Soft plastics, sandworms and prawns are the best baits to use in the Gippsland Lakes for bait.
-You are most likely to catch a Break or Flathead.
+A short drive away lies the popular Mitchell River Silt jetties for land-based fishing.
+Soft plastics, sandworms and prawns are the best baits to use in the waterways of the Gippsland Lakes for bait.
+You are most likely to catch a Black Bream, Mullet or Flathead.